sagnik1511/Graphly/README.md

             $ graphly4.0.1.py

-  2. Or you can download the .exe application straight from the link - https://drive.google.com/file/d/15xGd_Lo_PbSBQH7QWgr-C6AkmvAuNQU1/view?usp=sharing .
+  2. Or you can download the .exe application straight from the releases.
+Unzip and use for good.
+If that shows any error you can download  via this link - https://drive.google.com/file/d/15xGd_Lo_PbSBQH7QWgr-C6AkmvAuNQU1/view?usp=sharing .
 When downloading it may show virus warning, you have to discard that option and download straightaway and run it without any other requirements.
      **P.S.** This .exe only works on 64-bit operating systems.

 ## Interface :